-Petitions by Basic Degree Students for Extensions to Complete Course Work by the established deadlines.
-Please use a single form to petition for all extensions required (there is room on the form to accommodate up to five requests).
-If your petition for an extension requires the support of a medical certificate, you must use the standard University of Toronto Verification of Student Illness or Injury form.
+Petitions by Basic Degree Students for Extensions to Complete Course Work by the established college deadline.
+If you are requesting an exceptional extension, appropriate supporting documentation is required. i.e., If your petition for an extension requires the support of a medical certificate, you must use the standard University of Toronto Verification of Student Illness or Injury form.
 Other medical certificate forms and doctors' notes are not acceptable.